Arrest warrants issued for top NFL prospect Jalen Carter after fatal crash

 Investigators allege that “alcohol impairment, racing, reckless driving, and speed were significant contributing factors to the crash.”

 Toxicology reports state that LeCroy’s blood alcohol concentration was .197, more than twice the legal driving limit in Georgia.
-Police say that the SUV he was driving had been going at a speed of 104 mph before the accident.
+Police say that the university-owned SUV she was driving had been going at a speed of 104 mph before the accident.

 The crash took place just hours after the team had celebrated winning back-to-back national championships with a parade in Athens and a ceremony at the university’s Sanford Stadium.